Free Suno & AI music prompt optimizer

 Can Prompt Doctor fix a bad Suno song?

-It can help you fix the next prompt.
-It does not edit the audio file.
-If the song already exists, use the diagnosis to decide whether to cover it, regenerate it, or move on.
+It helps you improve the next prompt; it does not edit an existing audio file.
+Use the diagnosis to decide whether to regenerate, cover/rework the idea, or move on.

 Should I just regenerate instead?